GUIDE TO HIKING WITH KIDS (WITHOUT THE TANTRUMS)

 Games a great way of doing this!
-Print out a scavenger hunt pdf or create your own by asking them to find something furry, or brown, or slimy...Ewwww.
+Print out a nature scavenger hunt list or create your own by asking them to find something furry, or brown, or slimy...Ewwww.
 Pretend you are on a safari and you are tracking exotic wild animals, and you want them to be on the look-out for any wildlife.
 Then, of course, there is the classic road trip game ‘I spy,' which will forever work well to focus little minds away from whatever it was that they were whining about.

 Use your imagination and am sure you and your kids can come up with plenty more games to play.
 Each trail marker is a powerup that gives the first one to touch it superhero powers or my favorite growing up was playing “Pooh Sticks” whenever we came across a bridge.
 As soon as we rounded a corner and saw the bridge there was a mad dash amongst my siblings and myself to find the best stick to win (find out how to play “Pooh Sticks” here)!

 Kids love singing, so start belting out one of these suggestions from FamilyCanTravel with your little ones!

 Kids love to learn, and being in the great outdoors there can be an infinite number of fun ways that will appeal to their sense of curiosity and adventure.
 It's an excellent idea to bring along things like magnifying glasses, or binoculars especially if they are accompanied by a kid friendly outdoors workbook.
 Teach them which plants and berries to avoid, why do squirrels store their nuts or anything else they ask (or you can think of).